Updated: Mar 10

 To get this one to work you'll need to switch them ALL off-phone, tablet, email, WhatsApp, and especially your notifications and focus!!!

 A few months ago I did a blog about "Why it's important to write things down"- you can find it here.
 My point is, inspiration can strike at any time - make sure you have something to record it.
-Alternately, you can also use your smartphone, or a note-taking app - even those already on your phone - but I would suggest writing it down as the best way to hardwire it into your psyche.
+Alternately, you can also use your smartphone, or a note-taking app - even those already on your phone - however, writing it down is still the best way to hardwire it into your psyche.

 “Lack of direction, not lack of time, is the problem.
 We all have twenty-four hour days.” - Zig Ziglar